JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Final file structure inside the shared directory](shared-directory-structure.png){width="341"}

+5. Make sure that the `kotlin.androidLibrary.minSdk` property in the `shared/build.gradle.kts` file matches the same property in the `app/build.gradle.kts` file.

 Now that you have a shared module, add some common code to be shared in the `commonMain/kotlin/com.jetbrains.simplelogin.shared` directory: